 In his column, “Networking and Pyramid Scams,” Colayco asserts that being such, “it has proved to be quite effective for selling certain types of products and services directly to the consumer.
 It bypasses media advertising as is usually via word of mouth.”

-He opines that a good legitimate networking business provides you either an active or passive income.
+He opines that a good legitimate networking business provides you with either an active or passive income.

 Active income, he furthers, is earned by actual physical effort, and passive income is earnings received with little effort.